Latest information about our services

 Public use of face coverings

-Three-layer face coverings will become compulsory for everyone travelling on public transport in Wales from Monday 27 July.
+Three-layer face coverings became compulsory for everyone travelling on public transport in Wales from Monday 27 July.
 This includes buses, trains and taxis.

 The most effective way to protect yourself and others from infection is still to follow social distancing rules, avoid touching surfaces and your face, and wash your hands regularly, as outlined in Welsh Government advice.